Health Resources

 Epilepsy is a neurological condition characterized by recurrent seizures.
 It involves a sudden and abnormal surge in the brain’s electrical activity, leading to a temporary ‘short circuit’ and resulting in a seizure.

-What are common misconceptions about epilepsy?
+What are some of the common misconceptions about epilepsy?

 Several misconceptions about epilepsy are clarified below: